alkampfergit/personal-blog/codewrecks/content/post/old/2008/10/some-details-on-older-post-about-usertype.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 There are a couple of notes in this code, first of all the type IList&lt;String&gt; is a reference type, so the property IsMutable should return false.
 Then the IUserType.Equals method should  compare the two lists element by element.
-Iâ€™m really not interested about the order of the elements in the list, if I have a list (â€œOneâ€ , â€œTwoâ€) in my domain it is equal to (â€œTwoâ€, â€œOneâ€), so I can use a linq *Except* operator to compare the values.
+I'm really not interested about the order of the elements in the list, if I have a list (â€œOneâ€ , â€œTwoâ€) in my domain it is equal to (â€œTwoâ€, â€œOneâ€), so I can use a linq *Except* operator to compare the values.
 If the order of the string really matters, you can do a compare element by element with a for loop.
 Remember also that the DeepClone method should return a new list identical to the original one, this because we are working with a reference type.

 alk.